 Can I pay with my bank’s online bill-pay feature?

-Yes, you may.
-However, please be advised that the date you schedule the payment may not be the date that we receive the payment.
-The transfer of electronic payments is not immediate.
-Please take this into consideration when scheduling your payment with your financial institution.
-We will post the payments on the date that we receive them from the bank, or if a paper check is sent we will still go by the USPS postmark.
+Yes.
+However, please be advised that the date you schedule your payment may not be the date we actually receive the payment.
+The transfer of electronic funds is not immediate.
+Please take this into consideration when scheduling payments with your financial institution.
+We post payments on the date we receive them from the bank, or if a paper check is sent, we go by the USPS postmark.

 What is the cost of sanitation in DeKalb County?

 The basic annual sanitation assessment for a single-family residential property is $265.
-This fee is for your annual trash pickup fees.
-Additional collection bins may be requested through the Sanitation Department at the rate of $85 per additional bin.
+This fee is for your annual trash pickup.
+Additional collection bins may be requested through the Sanitation Department at the rate of $85 per bin.